 It’s here that lives have been lived, the same basic dramas played out and the same emotions felt – over and over again.
 Though they may take place generations apart, the stories are essentially the same.
 As long as the buildings stand, there will always be somebody at a window looking out into another century, somebody wandering the rocks, somebody sailing away.
 Somebody returning.

 (No images on this site were made digitally; they represent real moments in time - nothing has been added or taken away).

-Alex is the winter caretaker on Star Island, and is spending her 20th winter on the rock.
+Alex is the winter caretaker on Star Island, and has spent over two decades of winters on the rock.
 From November to April the nine islands that make up the “Isles of Shoals” are deserted except for their wild occupants, and the caretaker.
-During this time Alex considers the other wild residents her “community” and sometimes wishes it could be so the rest of the year too.
+During this time Alex considers the other wild residents her “community” and often wishes it could be so the rest of the year too.

 All of her images have been personally hand printed in her darkroom, and because of the traditional methods used, each image has its own unique qualities.
 They are printed to archival standards on gelatin silver paper, and have been signed, dated and numbered.